-30. IRENA will launch a manufacturing industry renewable energy roadmap and supporting working paper as part of the REmap 2030 package in February 2015.
-These reports will close an important knowledge gap in the assessment of the renewable energy potential for the manufacturing industry which is so far overlooked.
+28. IRENA published a manufacturing industry renewable energy roadmap and supporting working paper as part of the REmap 2030 package in October 2014.
+These reports close an important knowledge gap in the assessment of the renewable energy potential for the manufacturing industry which is so far overlooked.
 The renewable energy for manufacturing industry roadmap identified six priority areas that warrant action from both policy makers and industrial stakeholders, namely energy-intensive sectors, small and medium size enterprises (SMEs), biomass, solar thermal systems, electrification and regional aspects.
 In addition, a bioenergy working paper on demand, supply, costs, and sustainability and policy issues was published in September 2014.
-This working paper has already stimulated focused discussion on the role of bioenergy in the energy transition.
-The also paper sets the stage for a better understanding of country priorities for IRENA's bioenergy work for the coming years.
+This working paper sets the stage for a better understanding of country priorities for an IRENA bioenergy work programme for the coming years.

-31. Preparatory work was initiated in the establishment of three REmap 2030 action teams in the transport sector, energy efficiency, and REmap 2030 SE4ALL framework for cooperation.
-A joint working paper by IRENA and Copenhagen Centre for Energy Efficiency (C2E2) to deepen the understanding of the synergies between renewable energy and energy efficiency will be published by early 2015.
-The findings will inform SE4ALL country action agendas led by the SE4ALL Access hub.
+29. Preparatory work was initiated in the establishment of three REmap 2030 action teams in the transport sector, energy efficiency and renewable energy nexus, and REmap 2030 SE4ALL framework for cooperation.
+A joint paper by IRENA and UNEP Risoe to deepen the understanding of the synergies between renewable energy and energy efficiency will be published by the end of 2014.
+The findings will inform SE4All country action agendas led by the SE4ALL Access hub.
 REmap 2030 findings also inform the climate process, and have been widely quoted in recent months.
 They have helped to raise policy-makers' and public awareness in cost-effective renewable energy potentials and have facilitated debate on the ambition in renewable energy projections.